Episodes

 The Fisheries Podcast is a completely independent podcast, not affiliated with a larger organization or entity.
 Reference to any specific product or entity does not constitute an endorsement or recommendation by the podcast.
 The views expressed by guests are their own and their appearance on the program does not imply an endorsement of them or any entity they represent.
 Views and opinions expressed by the hosts are those of that individual and do not necessarily reflect the view of any entity with those individuals are affiliated in other capacities (such as employers).

-If you want to get in touch with Emily, you can find her on Twitter (@PhishnDean) and Instagram (@sockeyesocket).
+If you want to get in touch with Sarah or Jennifer you can reach them at smedoff@hawaii.edu and jennifer.raynor@wisc.edu.

 -------